srinivasanr11/MCP-Compliant-Text-Insight-API/frontend/README.md

 # 🌐 MCP Text Insight – Frontend

-A modern and responsive React-based frontend for interacting with the **MCP-Compliant Text Insight API**.
+React-based frontend for interacting with the **MCP-Compliant Text Insight API**.
 This app enables users to input textual feedback and receive **summarized** and/or **classified** insights, all wrapped in a user-friendly interface.

 ---